- Initiated a significant expansion project for our IMPLANON NXT® (etonogestrel) manufacturing capabilities

 Reproductive Health Global Traceability Advisory Group

-Throughout 2018, we continued to participate in the Reproductive Health Global Traceability Advisory Group, convened by USAID and UNFPA.
-All of our company’s contraceptive products supplied to USAID have received global standardized Global Trade Item Number (GTIN) reference, which will be added to all relevant documents, individual packs and shipper boxes from mid-2019 onwards.
-This standardization, together with 2D matrix and serialization, will strengthen traceability throughout the supply chain.
+Throughout 2019, we continued to participate in the Reproductive Health Global Traceability Advisory Group, convened by USAID and UNFPA.
+In 2018, all our company’s contraceptive products supplied to USAID received global standardized Global Trade Item Number (GTIN) reference, which was added to individual packs and shipper boxes from mid-2019 onwards.
+We also added 2D matrix and serialization to the packaging of IMPLANON NXT from mid-2019 onwards, thus surpassing the request to complete serialization by June 2022.
+This standardization, together with 2D matrix and serialization, strengthens traceability throughout the supply chain.

 Global Implant Removal Task Force

 Since 2015, we have participated in the Bill & Melinda Gates Foundation-convened Global Implant Removal Task Force, which brings together multiple organizations to deliver clear evidence and best practices and offer tangible solutions for identified problems in implant removal services.
-This participation is still ongoing and new material continues to be developed with a focus on education for removal of accidentally deep inserted implants.
+This participation is still ongoing.
+Educational materials that include a training video with on-line access for health care professionals is being used for information and education.
+The medical toolsets required for both simple and complex removals are available on demand.
+The taskforce is also conducting studies to obtain numerical information on the number of removals and evaluate experiences.

-We have established a partnership with the European Parliamentary Forum on Population & Development (EPF) to support their efforts to raise awareness of inequities in access to contraception and family-planning services among European countries.
+We have established a partnership with the European Parliamentary Forum for Sexual & Reproductive Rights (EPF) to support their efforts to raise awareness of inequities in access to contraception and family-planning services among European countries.

-Our company provided EPF with support to create a unique new tool called the European Contraception Atlas, an online interactive map that scores 45 European countries on access to modern contraception, focusing on access to information and contraceptive supplies.
+Our company provided EPF with support to create the European Contraception Atlas, a unique new online map that scores 46 European countries on access to modern contraception, focusing on access to information and contraceptive supplies.